Harold Matthews Cup: The clubs

+Central Coast and Sydney both compete as the Roosters.
+Typically, Sydney compete in navy blue jerseys with red and white chevrons, whilst the Central Coast compete in white jerseys with red and navy blue chevrons.

 In the 1970s and early 1980s the Harold Matthews Cup was played in a carnival format over three to five successive days.
 Teams from the country groups and regions competed alongside representative teams from the NSWRL clubs of Sydney.
 The competition later changed to a partial round-robin format.

 Former teams in the Harold Matthews Cup include: Gold Coast Titans (2009), South-Western Sydney Academy of Sport (2008–16) and Western Sydney Academy of Sport (2007–17).

 After the sixth round on 14 & 15 March, the 2020 competition was suspended and subsequently cancelled due to the COVID-19 pandemic in Australia.